AmiDug/HMCrawler/README.md

-This is a web application that receives data from mock store data from fakestoreapi.com and allows a user to search for items and display them.
+This is a web application that receives data from mock store data from [FakeStoreApi](https://fakestoreapi.com/) and allows a user to search for items and display them.

 The web framework used is Flask and SQLAlchemy is used as an object relational mapper for a SQLite3 database.

-The application can be reached through hmcrawler-ccb68113f3c4.herokuapp.com or by running it locally.
+The application can be reached through this [link](https://hmcrawler-ccb68113f3c4.herokuapp.com/) or by running it locally.

 ![Home page:](images/homepage.png)